cdktf/cdktf-provider-mongodbatlas/docs/streamPrivatelinkEndpoint.java.md

 - *Type:* java.util.List<java.lang.String>

 Sub-Domain name of Confluent cluster.

 These are typically your availability zones.
+Required for AWS Provider and CONFLUENT vendor.
+If your AWS CONFLUENT cluster doesn't use subdomains, you must set this to the empty array [].

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.33.0/docs/resources/stream_privatelink_endpoint#dns_sub_domain StreamPrivatelinkEndpoint#dns_sub_domain}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.34.0/docs/resources/stream_privatelink_endpoint#dns_sub_domain StreamPrivatelinkEndpoint#dns_sub_domain}

 ---